 Our corporate affairs are governed by our memorandum and articles of association and by the Companies Law (2013 Revision) and common law of the Cayman Islands.
 The rights of shareholders to take legal action against our directors and us, actions by minority shareholders and the fiduciary responsibilities of our directors to us under Cayman Islands law are to a large extent governed by the common law of the Cayman Islands.
-The common law of the Cayman Islands is derived in part from comparatively limited judicial precedent in the Cayman Islands as well as from English common law, which has persuasive, but not binding, authority on a court in the Cayman Islands.
-The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands law are not as clearly established as they would be under statutes or judicial precedents in the United States.
+The common law, which has persuasive, but not binding, authority on a court in the Cayman Islands.
+The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands.
+The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands.
+The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands as they would be under statutes or judicial precedents in the United States.
 In particular, the Cayman Islands have a less developed body of securities laws as compared to the United States, and provide significantly less protection to investors.
 In addition, Cayman Islands companies may not have standing to initiate a shareholder derivative action before the federal courts of the United States.